awe-media/awe.js/README.md

 application.current_app.events
 ```

+Find out more about the overall awe app event lifecycle in the [Events provided by my awe app](#events-provided-by-my-awe-app) section.

 ### actions
 When you configure interactivity using the creator UI your awe app will setup a specific `action` object.
 Depending on the type of object you are adding them to they can be `On load` (e.g. when the object loads), `On select` (e.g. when the object it clicked or tapped), etc.